ghostMan-pac/deepstream_sdk/README.md

 This is my learnings on the deepstream sdk

 ## What is Deepstream SDK
-Deepstream SDK is a comprehensive set of tools that can be used for running accelerated application on NVIDIA Jetson platform.
+Deepstream SDK is a comprehensive set of tools that can be used for running accelerated application on NVIDIA GPUs andJetson platform.

 ## Where is it run?
 - NVIDIA JETSON AGX ORIN